nxbt/CSE110_Lab1/index.md

 I have been using Java since I was 12, and have been programming in C/C++ and JavaScript for almost as long.
 Over this time, I became familiar with using git as VCS and with IDEs such as Intelij and VS Code.

 In the last few years I have expanded on the languages and technologies I am familiar with to include Python, ReactJS and Linux.
-I am alway egear to learn about new technologies and write more performant, readable, and scalable code to meet the requirements of the project.
+I am always eager to learn about new technologies and write more performant, readable, and scalable code to meet the requirements of the project.

 ### Personal Life